-The compliance rate for this measure was 51%.
-The measure was applied to all 63 files in the samples; 32 were rated achieved and 31 were rated not achieved.
-To receive a rating of achieved, the SAVRY was completed prior to the service plan and: the service plan addressed the SAVRY critical and/or other risk factors that contributed to offending behaviour, focusing on the higher rated factors, and
+The compliance rate for this measure was 48%.
+The measure was applied to all 75 files in the samples; 36 were rated achieved and 39 were rated not achieved.
+To receive a rating of achieved, the SAVRY was completed prior to the service plan and:

-- the service plan identified strategies that would be used, and - the service plan described how the strategies would be implemented.
+- the service plan addressed the SAVRY critical and/or other risk factors that contributed to offending behaviour, focusing on the higher rated factors, and - the service plan identified strategies that would be used, and - the service plan described how the strategies would be implemented.

-Of the 31 files rated not achieved, 15 had one or more service plans that did not address the highest rated risk factors; 3 had one or more service plans that did not address critical or other risk factors; 1 had one or more service plans that did not describe how the selected strategies would be implemented; 1 had one or more service plans that were completed before the SAVRY was completed; 1 did not contain any service plans; and 10 had combinations of the above noted reasons.
+Of the 39 files rated not achieved: 18 had one or more service plans that did not address the highest rated risk factors, 16 had one or more service plans that did not address critical or other risk factors, 6 had one or more service plans that were completed before the SAVRY was completed, and 2 had one or more service plans that did not describe how the selected strategies would be implemented.
+The total adds to more than the number of files rated not achieved because 3 files had a combination of the above noted reasons.